Forecasting Extreme Day and Night Heat in Paris: A Proof of Concept: 2020 Training Data Results

-\subsection{Response Variable Descriptive Statistics}
+\subsection{Response variable descriptive statistics}

-Figure~\ref{fig:hists} displays on the left, a histogram of 2PM celsius, air temperatures with a generalized extreme value (GEV) distribution overlaid.
-The right histogram provides the same information of the 2AM celsius temperatures.
-Both histograms look rather symmetric and lack the long right tail emblematic of the GEV distribution.
-The 2PM temperatures tend to show higher values, just as one should expect.
-They have a 2PM Q(.90) value of approximately $30^\circ\text{C}$.
-The 2AM Q(.90) value is approximately $20^\circ\text{C}$.
+Figure~\ref{fig:hists} displays on the left a histogram of 2~AM Celsius air temperatures with a density smoother overlaid.
+The right histogram provides the same information for the 2~PM Celsius temperatures.
+Both histograms are approximately symmetric with about the same spread and and do not exhibit the long right tail characteristic of the generalized extreme value distribution emphasized by some researchers.
+As expected, the 2~PM temperatures tend to show higher values.
+The 2~PM $Q(0.90)$ value of approximately $30^{\circ}$C. The 2~AM $Q(0.90)$ value is approximately $20^{\circ}$C.

-The .90 quantile is a provisional way to define ``rare.''
-It represents a compromise between a focus on atypical temperatures and the need for regions in the predictor space to contain sufficient data.
-For both distributions, their right tails include several relatively unusually high temperatures.
-None appear as obvious outliners.
-They illustrate some possible forecasting targets, but are from marginal distributions.
-Conditional distributions are needed as the foundation for forecasts.
+The 0.90 quantile provides a statistical definition of \textit{rare}.
+It represents a compromise between a focus on atypical temperatures and the need for important regions in the predictor space to contain sufficient data.
+For both distributions, their right tails include several relatively high temperatures.
+None appear as obvious outliers.
+These values are potential forecasting targets, but they arise from marginal distributions; conditional distributions are required for forecasting.